clean eating pancakes

 - Pour the batter into the skillet to form 3- to 4-inch pancakes.
 Cook for 2 to 3 minutes, until bubbles begin to form on the top, then flip and cook for an additional 2 to 3 minutes, until the pancakes are fluffy and golden brown.
 Remove from the skillet, set aside, and repeat with the remaining batter.

-- Serve immediately with butter and maple syrup.
+- Serve immediately with maple syrup.
 Store leftover pancakes in the refrigerator for up to 1 week or in the freezer for up to 6 months.

 Notes

-- Dairy-Free Option: Use coconut oil for the pan and serve with maple syrup only .
+- Dairy-Free Option: Use coconut oil for the pan.

-- Paleo-Friendly Option: Use ghee or coconut oil for the pan and serve with maple syrup only.
+- Paleo-Friendly Option: Use ghee or coconut oil for the pan.

 - To make a batch of convenient pancake and waffle mix: place 1 cup of blanched almond flour, 1 cup of tapioca flour, 2 teaspoons of baking powder, and 2 pinches of fine sea salt in a large mason jar.
 Screw the lid on tightly and shake to blend the ingredients.
 Store the mix in the pantry for up to 1 week or in the fridge for up to 1 month.
 (Don’t forget to label and date the jar!)
 Shake the jar to re-blend the mix, then wait about 30 seconds to let it settle before opening the jar.
 Makes 2 cups (enough for two batches of pancakes or waffles).